-The Red Lion Hotel stands down on the quay alongside Clovelly’s ancient harbour.
+The Red Lion Hotel stands on the quay alongside Clovelly’s ancient harbour.
 Rich in nautical atmosphere and beautifully furnished, it has become deservedly popular for North Devon holidays and seasonal short breaks.

 The building dates back to the 18th century, and was created from three cider houses where Clovelly fishermen gathered to swap their tales of fabulous catches and perilous seas.
 The Red Lion was the birthplace of the sailor Salvation Yeo, a character in Charles Kingsley’s classic West Country novel "Westward Ho!".

 Red Lion Hotel

 It can be found just off reception.
 Small with lots of charm, it follows the natural nautical historic theme that runs throughout the Red Lion.
-Cosy and also doubles up as a private dining room for small intimate parties.
+Cosy and it also doubles up as a private dining room for small intimate parties.